QingChenDaRen/spin/README.md

 # spin
-Code base for the calculation of the fundemental spin parameter of a black hole using X-ray continuum-fitting.
-(Still under construction.)
+Code base for the calculation of the fundemental spin parameter of a black hole using X-ray continuum-fitting (still under construction).